thosgood/this-weeks-finds/markdown/101-151/week136.md

          Could find definitions
          For n even greater than ten.

-Interestingly, work on weak n-categories seems to be proceeding at a slightly faster clip - they've gotten to n = infinity already.
-In fact, during the conference Michael Batanin came up to me and said that a fellow named Penon had published a really terse definition of weak ω-categories that seems equivalent to Batanin's own (see ["Week 103"](#week103)) - at least after some minor tweaking.
+Interestingly, work on weak $n$-categories seems to be proceeding at a slightly faster clip - they've gotten to n = infinity already.
+In fact, during the conference Michael Batanin came up to me and said that a fellow named Penon had published a really terse definition of weak
+$\omega$-categories that seems equivalent to Batanin's own (see ["Week 103"](#week103)) - at least after some minor tweaking.
 Batanin was quite enthusiastic and said he plans to write a paper about this stuff.